What happens after my construction loan is approved?

 When do I make each progress payment?

-The building contract should detail the progress payment schedule, which in itself should align with the completion of each stages.
+The building contract should detail the progress payment schedule, which in itself should align with the completion of each stage.

-All you’ll have to do is simply sign their tax invoice and the bank will then authorise the next drawdown for your construction loan once they receive the signed invoice.
+All you’ll have to do is sign their tax invoice and give the signed invoice to the bank so they can authorise the next drawdown for your construction loan.

 How much do I pay at each stage?